LogtalkDotOrg/logtalk3/ports/fcube/NOTES.md

 ------------

 This port cannot currently be loaded using LVM due to a clash with a built-in operator.

-This port also exposes apparent parsing bugs in JIProlog and Scryer Prolog that prevents loading it.
+This port also exposes a Scryer Prolog bug that prevents loading it.
+Several tests fail when running on Tau Prolog, possibly due to a bug in this system.